jarcane/minicosm/README.md

     lein figwheel

-A browser window will be launched running the test demo from `minicosm.demo`.
+A browser window will be launched running the test playground from `minicosm.demo`.
 Auto-reloading with Figwheel is enabled, however do note that because of peculiarities with the behavior of canvas elements and some of the internal JS event hooks, manual reloading on a change may still be necessary.

-Whenever possible, this project seeks to stick with vanilla ClojureScript/JavaScript, for the sake of easy portability.
+Whenever possible, this project seeks to stick with vanilla ClojureScript/JavaScript, without additional dependencies beyond ClojureScript itself.

+PRs should be made against the `develop` branch; `master` is reserved as the main production release branch.

 ## License